 Here’s some more with Waugh from earlier roundtables talking about how he prepared to make the movie:

 CS: Can you talk about your personal experiences with the prison system and how it led to this film?
 Waugh: For me, I was looking for something that would be very provocative but I also wanted to do something that’s a little bit more personal that I could invest myself in.
 One thing that’s always scared me was if you ever had to do real prison time, what you’d have to go through.
 I wanted to start from complete scratch.
 I didn’t want to rely on documentaries or technical advisors.
 I wanted to become my own aficionado in the world and understand the mentality of how it gets to where it does.
 In order to do this, I became a volunteer parole agent in the state of California, and it was a way for me to never be seen as a filmmaker walking into institutions or talking to gangsters or correctional officers.
 Some people did know who I was but most of them didn’t, and what was great was that they would never have that censor of “Ah, it’s a filmmaker.
 Don’t tell him what’s really going on.
 Don’t tell him about taking an inmate I had enough with into a cell and fighting him one on one.”
 The controversies, all that stuff, I wanted to go beyond just the corruption.
 I wanted to find out the root of it.
 For me, I think the movie lives on the 50-yard line.
 It’s not slanted towards criminals, it’s not slanted towards the system.
 It just shows what it is and it shows it from you following all the rules of society, and yet, you make that one mistake and you gotta do real prison time, how would you survive this world?
 It could be white, black, Hispanic, it wouldn’t matter what ethnicity or racial profile you’re from, everybody would be in the same boat, because you’d have the same pressures from your own race once you entered the system.
 I also wanted to show the guards’ side of it as well, because one of the things I found through my research is that not only is there a reason why the prison population in America is well over 60 to 70% repeat offenders, and you wonder why this happens.
 The thing is that when you live in this kind of society and you are subjected to this amount of violence, you become desensitized, and what I found is that it happens with the guards as well, because they’re walking the same beat, seeing the same amount of violence.
 They are not police officers on the street who have an altercation with somebody and basically have them arrested, sent to the county jail, walk away from it.
 As a correctional officer, if a guy threw feces and urine on you, you’re going to see him every day for maybe the next thousand days.
 Every single day in your face or the guy who says he’s going to kill your family or walking over the blood in the yard, you’re subjected to that every single day.
 Val’s got a line in the movie that I think rings true, which is kind of what we wanted to do, which is to show that make no mistake, we’re all in prison: guards, correctional officers, civilian workers and of course, all the inmates.

+CS: What was the most shocking thing you saw or heard during your research?
 Waugh: I got desensitized.
 I’m actually a good case of what happens because when I first came in, I think there was a lot of things that did shock me right away.
 In the L.A.
 County jail system, most people will tell you is the most violent places in America to do any time, and the main reason being that it’s so overwhelmed with jail population of inmates that they just don’t have any more room, so you’re in a cell that’s completely integrated with white, black, Hispanic, six men to a cell and you might have gone in there for a DUY, but you’re in there with guys who have committed murder and everything else and it’s anything goes in this room.
 The first thing I had to do is walk down one of the cell blocks and it’s the old iron bars, not mesh, so me knowing now that they can make spears out of the wood broom handles and there’s all these weapons, I was scared sh*tless to walk down this tier because they’re either going to see me as the ACLU or they’re not, and there’s a badge of honor to get a civilian in there.
 When they first opened the doors, my knees buckled and I said, “Don’t let them know you’re scared, keep walking” and I walked all the way down to the end of the hall, walked back, learned respect, nod at people, try not to disrespect anybody.
 That was where I started from.
 Now I’ve been in every house there is, and there’s nothing that really shocks me anymore.

+CS: Are you worried that any of the convicts or guards you interacted with might see this movie and get mad that you deceived them?
 Waugh: I don’t think that’s going to be an issue because one of the things I did was I didn’t want to portray the real gangs.
 If you noticed in “Felon”, beyond the Aryan Brotherhood that’s been so indoctrinated into our minds in the society of film, I don’t think anybody takes it seriously what they are, but they are the older guard.
 I wanted to really stay away from the real gangs, and I didn’t want to glorify gangs in the movie.
 I wanted to show exactly who they are and you live in those neighborhoods or if you’re from that environment, you know exactly who everyone is.
 None of them are glorified or named, but I had a lot of test screenings in Los Angeles, and I invited a lot of major gangs to come see the movie, mixed in with law enforcement, mixed in with people from the District Attorney’s office and everybody’s come out of the movie saying it’s the most accurate movie ever done in prison.

 Felon opens in New York and L.A. on Friday, July 18.